ChizzyDizzy/CLOTHX-Ecommerce-Laravel/README.md

 bash php artisan serve

 Screenshots
+**Link to the report including the screenshots of the application ** :

 Contribution
 We welcome contributions to improve ClothX Ecommerce!
 Please check the Contribution Guide to get started.